-Infocyte Finds New Malware Variant Masked Behind Ryuk Ransomware
+Infocyte Detects New Malware Variant Masked Behind Ryuk Ransomware

-U.S. Biotech Company Taps Top-tier Cybersecurity Firm for Post-breach Incident Response; Discovers Trickbot Backdoor Behind Ransomware
+U.S. Biotech Company Taps Top-tier Cybersecurity Firm for Post-breach Incident Response; Discovers Trickbot Backdoor Behind Ryuk Ransomware

 AUSTIN, TX – September 10, 2018